 Generally, the tax shown on an income tax return must be paid at the time fixed for filing the return, determined without regard to any extension of time for filing the return.
 The tax is self-assessed and is due without government assessment or notice and demand.

 Individuals pay tax either through withholding or by making payments of estimated tax.
 Residents are subject to withholding of income tax on wages paid by their employer.
 Wages include cash and non-cash payments for services performed by an employee for his or her employer, unless an exception applies.

 Estimated tax payments

-A taxpayer must pay a certain amount of tax (through withholding and estimated installment tax payments) during the current year to avoid penalties for under-payment.
-However, an individual is exempted from estimated tax payment requirements if the tax for the current year, after credit for withholding tax, is less than USD1,000.
+A taxpayer must pay a certain amount of tax during the current year to avoid penalties for under-payment, so should make estimated installment tax payments if it is expected that tax withholding will be insufficient to satisfy his tax liability.
+However, an individual is exempted from estimated tax payment requirements if the tax for the current year, after credit for withholding tax, is less than USD 1,000.

 See Calculation of Estimates/Pre-payments/Withholding below for further discussion of estimated tax payments.

 Non-residents are subject to withholding of income tax on wages paid by their employer for services performed in the United States (i.e., income effectively connected with a U.S. trade or business).

 A non-resident may also be subject to withholding on U.S . source income that is not effectively connected with a U.S. trade or business (generally, investment income).
 The withholding rate is 30 percent imposed on gross income, unless lowered by treaty.